6 Life-Lessons That 5 Years at University Taught Me

 Do you want to be a billionaire and have a yacht?
 Are you willing to work for that?
 Or would you rather work for a company?
 Or for the government?
 Do you have the vocation to help others?
 To defend the environment?
 Would you like to play in movies?
 To write books?

-Take your desires seriously (even if your friends, parents, and teachers don’t) because desires at 18 become regrets at 50.
+Take your desires seriously, even if your friends, parents, and teachers don’t.
+Desires at 18 become regrets at 50.